This article lists 14 must-watch romantic dramas produced in Korea

 14. Heartstrings

-Starring: Park Shin-hye, Jung Yong-hwa
+captivated by their good-looking vocalist.
+Released: 2011 Starring: Park Shin-hye, Jung Yong-hwa

 Empress Ki is a historical drama that doesn't come up short on romance.